Bandwagon effect: Causes and factors

-In politics, bandwagon effects can also come as result of indirect processes that are mediated by political actors.
-Perceptions of popular support may affect the choice of activists about which parties or candidates to support by donations or voluntary work in campaigns.
+In politics, bandwagon effects can also come as a result of indirect processes that are mediated by political actors.
+Perceptions of popular support may affect the choice of activists about which parties or candidates to support with donations or voluntary work in campaigns.

 Spread

-The bandwagon effect works through a self-reinforcing mechanism, and can spread quickly and on a large-scale through a positive feedback loop, whereby the more who are affected by it, the more likely other people are to be affected by it too.
+The bandwagon effect works through a self-reinforcing mechanism, and can spread quickly and on a large scale through a positive feedback loop, whereby the more who are affected by it, the more likely other people are to be affected by it too.

 A new concept that is originally promoted by only a single advocate or a minimal group of advocates can quickly grow and become widely popular, even when sufficient supporting evidence is lacking.
 What happens is that a new concept gains a small following, which grows until it reaches a critical mass, until for example it begins being covered by mainstream media, at which point a large-scale bandwagon effect begins, which causes more people to support this concept, in increasingly large numbers.
 This can be seen as a result of the availability cascade, a self-reinforcing process through which a certain belief gains increasing prominence in public discourse.

 Real-world examples

 In politics

 The bandwagon effect can take place in voting: it occurs on an individual scale where a voters opinion on vote preference can be altered due to the rising popularity of a candidate or a policy position.
-The aim for the change in preference is for the voter to end up picking the "winner's side" in the end.
+The aim for the preference change is for the voter to end up picking the "winner's side" in the end.
 Voters are more so persuaded to do so in elections that are non-private or when the vote is highly publicised.

 The bandwagon effect has been applied to situations involving majority opinion, such as political outcomes, where people alter their opinions to the majority view.
 Such a shift in opinion can occur because individuals from the decisions of others, as in an informational cascade.

-Perceptions of popular support may affect the choice of activists about which parties or candidates to support by donations or voluntary work in campaigns.
-They may strategically funnel these resources to contenders perceived as well supported and thus electorally viable, thereby enabling them to run more powerful, and thus more influential campaigns.
+Perceptions of popular support may affect the choice of activists about which parties or candidates to support with donations or voluntary work in campaigns.
+They may strategically funnel these resources to contenders perceived as well supported and thus electorally viable, thereby enabling them to run more powerful and thus more influential campaigns.

 In economics

 American economist Gary Becker has argued that the bandwagon effect is powerful enough to flip the demand curve to be upward sloping.
 A typical demand curve is downward sloping—as prices rise, demand falls.
-However, according to Becker, an upward sloping would imply that even as prices rise, the demand rises.
+However, according to Becker, an upward slope would imply that even as prices rise, the demand rises.